spkcspider/spkcspider/README.md

 spkbspider.apps.spideraccounts: user implementation suitable for the spiders, you may want to use your own user model

+spkbspider.apps.spider: store User Components, base stuff

-spkbspider.apps.spiderbroker: broker
+spkbspider.apps.spiderbrokers: broker

-spkbspider.apps.spiderpk: store public keys and whatever
+spkbspider.apps.spiderkeys: store public keys

-spkbspider.spkbspider: only required for standalone stuff
+spkbspider.spkbspider: only required for standalone project